-Who Claims the Kids on Their Tax Return?
+Who Claims the Kids on Their Tax Return Child Care Tax Credit?

-For tax purposes, under Internal Revenue Service (IRS) rules, only the “custodial” parent can claim a “qualifying” child as a dependent on the parent’s tax return.
+For tax purposes, under Internal Revenue Service (IRS) rules, the custodial parent typically claims a qualifying child as a dependent on the parent’s tax return.
+However, a non-custodial parent may claim the child if the custodial parent provides a written release using IRS Form 8332.
 A qualifying child under IRS rules is, generally, any child under age 19 who lives with one or both of the parents.

 Who Is the Custodial Parent?